S.H.I.E.L.D. (2010 series): Plot

 Leonid spends three years working with the Shield before being visited by his father, a superhuman named the Night Machine who has encountered the Shield before, and apparently been killed by them.
 The Night Machine gives Leonid the key to a secret area of the headquarters, saying his destiny cannot be dictated by others.
 The issue ends with Leonid meeting Leonardo da Vinci, who has apparently traveled through time to use his device to save the world.
 Leonardo's return was met with resistance from Isaac Newton who saw it as a threat to his reign as leader of the organization.
 This eventually leads to a great schism that divides the Shield into two factions; one led by Leonardo da Vinci and one led by Newton.
 Meanwhile, the child of a Celestial, the Star Child, is picked up by Leonardo from the sun.

-Also connected to the story are Renaissance man Michelangelo who as The Forever Man has amazing superhuman powers of time and space manipulation and Nostradamus who was doused with the Infinity formula and tortured for centuries by Newton to tell the future for centuries.
-It is later discovered that The Night Machine is really Nikola Tesla who received his cybernetic implants from Michelangelo.
+Also connected to the story are Renaissance man Michelangelo who as The Forever Man has amazing superhuman powers of time and space manipulation; and Nostradamus who was doused with the Infinity formula and tortured for centuries by Newton to tell the future for centuries.
+It is later discovered that The Night Machine is really Nikola Tesla, who received cybernetic implants from Michelangelo.
 Tesla is also discovered to be Leonid's adoptive father and that his biological father was Newton.
 The reader learns that Newton murdered Galileo Galilei and a host of others to meet his needs.